moise-mulungu/my-portfolio/README.md

 # Portfolio: setup a Mobile Version Skeleton

-> This is my second project called on how to design a Portfolio.
+> This is my second project on how to design a Portfolio.

 ![screenshot](./appScreenshot.png)